COVID-19 information for Aboriginal communities

-- Have a yarn with your GP, pharmacist, Aboriginal Medical Service or Aboriginal Health Worker now so you understand your options if you test positive, including whether they recommend you have antiviral medicine, what test you should get if you get sick and if you need a pathology form for the test.
+- Have a yarn with your doctor, Aboriginal Medical Service or Aboriginal Health Worker now so you understand your options if you get COVID-19 symptoms, including what test you should get if you get sick, and whether they recommend you have antiviral medicine.

 By taking these steps, you can help keep you and your loved ones safe.

 Vaccinations for Aboriginal and Torres Strait Islander people

 Stay up to date with recommended COVID-19 vaccinations to help keep your immunity strong, even if you have already had COVID-19.

 You may be eligible to get an additional COVID-19 vaccination.
 For more information visit COVID-19 booster vaccination or talk to your doctor, Aboriginal Medical Service or vaccination provider about your needs and your vaccination options.